-Instead of roaming wild on our farm, we were combing the coral reef in front of our house in Levuka, Fiji, then bicycling with wicked speed down the streets of the capital city of Suva.
+Instead of roaming wild on our sheep farm in northern California, we were combing the coral reef in front of our house in Levuka, Fiji, then bicycling with wicked speed down the streets of the capital city of Suva.

 Without reservation, I loved my brother more than anything in the world.

 Many decisions in my life were made from that love.

 My decision to go and live in Taiwan to help him out (or, as I later joked, provide him with slave labour – my brother is a notorious workaholic).

 Or was it three times?
 I can’t remember.